$42 | 2 hours | 1.5 miles

 ✔️ Professional, locally-raised guide

-✔️ Donation to the restoration fund of the Abyssinian Meeting House, America’s third-oldest standing Black church
+✔️ Donation to the restoration fund of the Abyssinian Meeting House, the third-oldest Black church still standing in the US

 🚣🏽 10% off Portland Paddle water tours (instructions at confirmation)